 I'm a photo editor at the Associated Press (A.P.) headquarters for Latin America and the Caribbean based in Mexico City.

 My documentary photography about the women of charreria, Mexico's national sport, are honored with awards from the National Press Photography Association (N.P.P.A.) and the sport inspired me to create the website The Art of the Escaramuza, a resource about this beautiful charro sport for riders, tourists and artists.
-Currently I'm looking for a book publisher interested in my entire collection of color images from this project.
+A book prototype shows my entire collection of images from this project.

 I began my photography career in Dallas, Texas, after which I worked as a photographer at the The Brownsville Herald newspaper, which is located on the border with Mexico.
 My tenure in Brownsville was my first full time photography job after graduating from the University of Texas at Austin in 1999.
 During college, I worked as a photographer at The Daily Texan student paper, did a summer internship at New York's Newsday and studied fine art in Spain to learn Spanish.